formikaio/sentiment-analysis-dictionaries/README.md

 The roots dictionary is derived from the AFINN-111 file.
 It’s a text file, every row contains the root of a word, and a positive or negative score (in the range -5/+5) separated by comma.

-The English and Italian dictionary are provided; other dictionaries will be released next.
+The English and Italian dictionaries are provided.

 More info here: http://www.whiletrue.it/sentiment-analysis-approach/

+## Licence 🌳

+This package is [Treeware](https://treeware.earth).
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/formikaio/sentiment-analysis-dictionaries).
+And why wouldn't you?
+By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.